 Technologies in the energy mix that have a stabilising and balancing effect are also decisive for the overall efficiency of the energy system.
-Offshore wind energy plays a key role as a supplement to onshore wind energy and photovoltaics.
-Wind energy on the open sea is available on average 363 days a year and is an indispensable pillar of the energy transition due to the uniform supply of clean electricity.58 Germany is the world market leader for offshore technology and has the entire value chain at its disposal for the construction of these high-performance turbines.
-The advantage of being able to cover supply, production, project planning and operation with German companies must be maintained and expanded with regards to job security and export opportunities.
+Offshore wind energy plays a key role here as a supplement to onshore wind energy and photovoltaics.
+Wind energy on the open sea is available on average 363 days a year and is an indispensable pillar of the energy transition due to the uniform supply of clean electricity.48 Germany is the world market leader for offshore technology and has the entire value chain at its disposal for the construction of these high-performance turbines.
+The industrial policy advantage of being able to cover supply, production, project planning and operation with German companies must also be maintained and expanded with regard to job security and export opportunities.
 There is enormous growth potential in the offshore industry.
 While coastal access in Germany is limited, other countries have a much greater demand for the leading offshore technologies from Germany.
-Due to their high capacity generator and their constant production of wind power, offshore wind turbines make a decisive contribution to supply security.
+Due to their high capacity utilisation and their constant production of wind power, offshore wind turbines make a decisive contribution to supply security.
 If the ambitious German climate protection targets are to be achieved, offshore wind power needs to be expanded as well as onshore.
 Did you know?
-The most stringent requirements throughout Europe apply for the use of offshore technologies in the North Sea and the Baltic Sea.
-Since the wind farms are closed to shipping and fishing, plants and animals in this region can regenerate particularly well.59 This even creates new biotopes.
+The most stringent requirements apply throughout Europe for the use of offshore technologies in the North Sea and the Baltic Sea.
+Since the wind farms are closed to shipping and fishing, plants and animals in this region can regenerate particularly well.49 This even creates new biotopes.
 In addition, the offshore industry is doing a considerable amount of research and development work to ensure that the construction of these large-scale facilities has as little impact as possible on the natural marine environment.
-Noise-reducing technologies such as the so-called "bubble curtain" are also used to protect special marine animals such as the harbour porpoise.60 Another example is the use of environmentally friendly "suction bucket foundations", which can be put in place without noisy pile driving.
-In addition, components that are permanently exposed to a certain depth are effectively protected against corrosion by cathodic protection.
+Noise-reducing technologies such as the so-called "bubble curtain" are also used to protect special marine animals such as the harbour porpoise.
+50 Another example is the use of environmentally friendly "suction bucket foundations", which can be put in place without noisy pile driving.
+In addition, components that are permanently exposed to a certain water depth sea are effectively protected against corrosion by cathodic protection.
 This prevents harmful substances from being washed into the sea.
-11.

 Will wind farms be built everywhere?

 In the public debate, the question is repeatedly raised as to whether turbines are to be erected all over Germany and at any location.
-However, there is no need to be afraid of uncontrolled expansion, because with only 2 per cent of national territory reserved for wind farms, Germany will be able to produce enough electricity to cover its demand.
-Furthermore, only areas that are identified as priority areas for wind energy in state regional plans and that withstand detailed examination will be considered.
+However, there is no need to be afraid of uncontrolled expansion, because even in the future, no more than two percent of the entire area of the Federal Republic of Germany would ever be used as wind farm sites.
+Furthermore, only areas that are identified as priority areas for wind energy in state regional plans and that withstand detailed examination can be considered as a location.
 In addition to the distances to residential areas and transport routes, bodies of water, nature and landscape conservation areas, military bases, airports or listed buildings, the local wind conditions must be right.
 And even in optimistic forecasts based on a completely renewable energy system, Germany will not be covered with wind turbines.
-61.62 High performance in a small area In 2021, the land usage of all wind turbines in Germany corresponded to about one tenth of the area of Berlin.
+51.52 High performance in a small area In 2016, the land usage of all wind turbines in Germany corresponded to about one tenth of the area of Berlin.